ghoshal123/Card-OCR-Extract-Using-react-native-ML-kit/README.md

 🏁 Conclusion

-This project demonstrates a generic, production-ready card OCR verification flow built using React Native.
+This project demonstrates a generic card capture and OCR verification flow built using React Native and Vision Camera.
-It is suitable for identity verification, onboarding flows, and document processing use cases.
+It is suitable for identity verification, onboarding flows, and document processing applications.